 James’ interest in medical education, especially that of early career doctors, grew during his role as the Director of Prevocational Education and Training at Royal Prince Alfred Hospital, Sydney, from 2008 to 2014.
 This led to his current role as the NSW Prevocational Training Council Chair at the Health and Education and Training Institute (HETI).
 James works clinically as an Emergency Physician at Royal Prince Alfred Hospital and took on the role of Co-Director of the department in 2016.
 The need to better prepare students for their first years of practice led James to take on the role of the Chair of the Sydney University Pre-internship (PRINT) block in 2012.
 James has a Masters in Medical Education from the University of Sydney.
 When not being a husband, father to two beautiful girls, juggling his multiple roles he loves to watch the Adelaide Crows (AFL) win and play tennis.

-Chief Operating Officer and Founder.
+Chief Operating Officer and Co-Founder.
 Evangelie has a background in internal communications, change, project and event management within both the corporate and not for profit health sector.
 She has also worked in numerous medical education support officer roles.
 Evangelie holds a BA in Visual Arts (Film Production) and Graduate Diplomas in German and Event Management.
 She is passionate about education and advocacy, empowering individuals and teams to learn through collaboration, challenge and dissent.
 Evangelie has a penchant for the creative including painting and web design.
 She has found navigating the role of parent to twin daughters the most challenging and rewarding of all.

 Anthony is a Psychiatrist, Medical HR Expert, Coach, Technologist and Educationalist.
 He is one of the three original founders of the onthewards website.
 As the site’s first Chief Technology Officer, Anthony was integral in getting us up and running and helped to steer the onthewards website through its first three iterations.
 Whilst Anthony is no longer formally involved with onthewards, he remains a strong supporter, having spoken at our inaugural conference otw18.
 Anthony holds leadership and training positions at both the University of Newcastle and Hunter New England Local Health District.
 He is also the Managing Director of AdvanceMed, a medical education and training company dedicated to helping doctors manage their medical careers.